 Plan to spend a couple of hours at the Giant’s Causeway as there is more here than just the rock formations.
 Take the time to walk on all of the trails and really take in the views of this gorgeous place.
 It’s a truly spectacular experience and an essential inclusion on any Northern Ireland road trip itinerary.

-After visiting the Giant’s Causeway, you can take the time to take in some other sites on the Causeway Coast.
+After visiting the Giant’s Causeway, you can take the time to take in some other sites on the Northern Ireland Coast.
 Head over to the town of Bushmills and tour the Bushmills distillery.
 You can also make your way over to some viewpoints and maybe even go on a few more walks.

 If you’re only spending 3 days in Northern Ireland and want to maximise your time here, you can take in some of the other sites in this area, such as the Carrick-a-Rede rope bridge, Dunluce Castle and the Dark Hedges.
 However, if you are planning a 4- or 5-day itinerary, then you can take your time more at go at a slower pace.